warpdotgreen/monitoring/README.md

 # warp.green Validator Monitoring

 This is a helper tool for monitoring the uptime of [warp.green](https://warp.green) bridge validators.
 It checks whether validators are relaying events and signing messages, and it runs a local webserver for querying the current status of a validator.
-This allows it to be added to any monitoring or alert service, such as BetterStack.
+This allows it to be added to any monitoring or alert service, such as Alertmanager or BetterStack.

 Note: This tool only compares events between validators by connecting to each validators relay.
 It does not follow the blockchain and does not know if a validator is actually part of the bridge.
 Thus, it will not detect if all validators fail.